ubclaunchpad/rocket2/docs/Deployment.md

 ### Code Coverage

 Code coverage measures the lines that were executed by the test suite.
-[CodeCov](https://docs.codecov.io/docs/about-code-coverage) is used in Rocket2.
+[CodeCov](https://docs.codecov.io/docs/about-code-coverage) is used in Rocket 2.

 Two common code coverages are Statement Coverage and Branch Coverage.
 Statement coverage counts the number of executable lines of code that has been tested,